1 - Rules

 - 1.5.1 - In category Z, the four (4) best teams in each group will advance to the Super Group stage.
 The fifth and sixth position in the group will advance to Playoff Silver.

-- 1.5.2 - In category A and category P, the two (2) best teams in each group will advance to the Super Group stage.
+- 1.5.2 - In category A, the two (2) best teams in each group will advance to the Super Group stage.
 The other teams in each group will advance to Playoff Silver.

 - The previous points can be adapted before the tournament according to the final number of teams per group and per category.

 - 1.6 - All Playoff matches will be decided by the IberCup system, i.e. by direct elimination.